 Subject Areas: Economic Education, Information Technology, State and Local Public Finance

 Professor Harmon is associate professor of economics at the University since 1994.
 He offered the first course of Principles of Economics in online format at the University in 2004.
-He was appointed as a Service Learning Fellow of the Uconn Institute of Teaching and Learning in 2015.
-He serves as Treasurer for the Uconn Chapter of the American Association of University of Professors.
+He is the manager of the Uconn Stamford FED Challenge Team since 2016.
+He serves as a member of the American Economic Associations’s Committee on Economic Education, and as Treasurer of the Uconn Chapter of the American Association of University of Professors.

 He publishes articles in academic journals on the subject of economic education and state and local tax analysis.
 He developed tax-revenue estimating software (TAM) for the Office of Policy and Management in the Executive Office of the Governor of Connecticut.
-He has consulted for the Connecticut and New York Legislatures, serves as an expert witness, and consults on the design of online courses.
-He was a recipient of the Grillo Teaching Award 2012, the Chancellor’s Information Technology Award 2000 and was awarded a Large-Impact Grant from the Institute of Teaching and Learning.
+He consults on the design of online courses.
+He has consulted for the Connecticut and New York Legislatures, served as an expert witness.
+He was a recipient of the Grillo Teaching Award 2012, and the Chancellor’s Information Technology Award 2000 .

 Ph.D., Economics, Rutgers University

 Honors and Appointments: